FixingErrorsDND/calcamon-releases/README.md

 # CalcaMon

-VectorMon is a math study RPG created by Isaiah Blair.
+CalcaMon is a math study RPG created by Isaiah Blair.

 ## Download